odubno/instagram-analyzer/README.md

 ### Credentials

-Before any work in Python, you’ll need to first register a new client with Instagram.
+Before any work in Python, you’ll need to first register a new application with Instagram.
 Once you’re logged into Instagram, you can do that [here](https://instagram.com/developer/clients/register/).
 An arbitrary URL and URI can be used for the sake of this exercise.

 Once you’ve registered a client, you should have your own Client ID, which will be used to connect to the API.
 Add this to the *env.sh* file, like so: